 In 2021, the University of Chicago Press published the third edition of his book, A Planet of Viruses.
 In its review of the book, the Washington Post declared “science writer Carl Zimmer accomplishes in a mere 100 pages what other authors struggle to do in 500: He reshapes our understanding of the hidden realities at the core of everyday existence.”
 Poland’s Jagiellonian University named A Planet of Viruses 2021’s Smart Book of the Year.

 Zimmer is also the author of two widely praised textbooks.
-In 2009, he published The Tangled Bank: An Introduction to Evolution, the first textbook about evolution intended for non-majors.
-Edward O. Wilson of Harvard called it “excellent for students, the general public, and even other biologists.”
+The Tangled Bank: An Introduction to Evolution was the first textbook about evolution ever published intended for non-majors.
 Choice named it an academic title of the year.
-The second edition was published in 2013.
-Zimmer also co-authored Evolution: Making Sense of Life a textbook for biology majors, with University Montana biologist Doug Emlen.
-“Their text can only be described as an exciting moment for our field,” said Neil Shubin of the University of Chicago.
-The third edition of the book is scheduled to be published by Macmillan in September 2019.
+Zimmer also co-authored Evolution: Making Sense of Life a textbook for biology majors, with University of Montana biologist Doug Emlen.
+The third edition was published in 2019, and a fourth edition is in preparation.